Our Body, Gravity, and the New Discipline of Posture Care Management

 Tips & Advice

-Good trunk tone and weak lower extremities
+For client with good trunk tone and weak lower extremities

 Toileting Initiative Produces Great Results